 They build positive relationships with parents in support of the crucial role parents and the home environment play in education.

 They maintain a positive attitude, understanding that a negative mind-set is reflected in their classroom presence and could impede students’ learning.

 They understand the necessity of a support network, and seek out friends and colleagues who are positive and proactive.

 They have learned how to plan their time and effort to make the best use of their skills and resources.

 Effective teaching requires great preparation.
 By making a determined effort to put practices like these into place, you’re choosing to empower yourself.
 From there, it’s just a matter of time before you’re viewed as a high-performing teacher by administrators, peers, parents, and students.

-If you’re considering a master’s degree, such as a master of arts in teaching or a master of education, consider Walden University.
-Walden is an NCATE-accredited institution offering a wide variety of online education programs that can prepare you with the knowledge and skills necessary to be an even more effective educator, as you learn in a flexible, convenient format that fits your busy life.
+Walden University is accredited by the Council for the Accreditation of Educator Preparation (CAEP) and offers a wide variety of online education programs that can prepare you with the knowledge and skills necessary to be an even more effective educator as you learn in a flexible, convenient format that fits your busy life.